 75% of the world’s adult population is thought to be lactose intolerant.
 Lactose intolerance can start suddenly, even if you’ve never had trouble with milk or dairy products before.
 Lactose intolerance has many types, it can also occur congenitally which means its present at birth.
 Therefore, it is important to find an adequate alternative to dairy products if your child suffers from Lactose Intolerance.
 As simply avoiding dairy products can have many harmful effects on a child.
 This is because children need the calcium and vitamins in dairy milk during their growing years, if they do not get it, they may suffer from diseases like Ricketts and malnutrition.

 When babies are born, their digestive tracts are equipped with lactase, the enzyme needed to digest lactose in their mothers’ milk.
 However, the digestive system’s lactase levels diminish over time, resulting in lactose intolerance.
 The condition typically only starts showing up after age three in children who were born full-term.

 The symptoms depend on the amount of lactose that’s consumed.
 The more lactose you consume, the more symptoms you will experience.
 Symptoms of lactose intolerance can occur within minutes to hours after drinking milk or eating dairy products and can range from mild to severe.

 Lactose Intolerance vs Milk Allergy

-Is lactose intolerance the same thing as a milk allergy?
+Is it the same thing as a milk allergy?
 While the two may share similar symptoms, they are entirely different conditions.
 Lactose intolerance is a digestive problem, while milk allergy involves the immune system acting as though anything made from milk is a threat to your body.
 Milk allergies tend to appear within the first year of life, while an infant’s digestive system is still quite immature.
 Lactose intolerance can start in childhood into adolescence and can become more noticeable into adulthood.